-Therefore, in Figure 3.1, we propose a conjecture for dictionary encodings that it is impossible to simultaneously provide more than two out of the three properties: the dictionary is order preserving (i.e. OP), the encoded keys have a finite domain (i.e. integer codes), and if the encoding tolerates an unknown value domain (i.e. unknown values).
+Figure 3.1: Tension between three properties of OP dictionary is order preserving (i.e. OP), the encoded keys have a finite domain (i.e. integer codes), and if the encoding tolerates an unknown value domain (i.e. unknown values).
 For example, if we support an unknown value domain and OP, the integer code domain property can be violated when there is no more "code space" for new values, and a more complex code domain must be used to keep the OP property.
 Otherwise, if we require OP and integer codes, recoding (e.g. redoing the encoding with a known domain) is needed when there is no valid code space to maintain ordering.